Loan Programs for First Time Homebuyers in Northern Virginia

 Fun fact: The Virginia Housing Development Authority considers a first-time homebuyer someone who has not owned a home for the last three years.
 So even if you previously owned a home, you could still take advantage of some of their programs.

 Only “rural” properties are eligible for this loan, however, there are parts of Loudoun County that are in eligible zones.
 You can check if an address is eligible here.
-Most of us would not consider Ashburn a rural area, but there are addresses there (and in neighboring areas) that qualify.
 A USDA loan requires zero downpayment.
-The income limits are a bit complicated for this loan, but for a quick example, a household of 2 people with a max income of $65,750 would be considered low income and a max income of $94,500 would be considered moderate income for properties in the Northern Virginia area.
-You can read more about the income limits here.
+The income limits are a bit complicated for this loan, but for a quick example, a household of 2 people with a max income of $90,000 would be considered low income and a max income of $129,400 would be considered moderate income for properties in the Northern Virginia area.
+You can check if your income meets the requirements here.
 Because USDA loans are insured by the U.S Department of Agriculture, the interest rate for USDA loans are generally lower than market rates for conventional loans.
 USDA loans are also a great option for those with lower credit scores or little credit history as they are more flexible with their credit guidelines and have no set minimum credit score requirement.
 A USDA Rural loan is available to both first time and repeat homebuyers.

 Fannie Mae HomeReady: